dfandrich/speakout-account-info/README.md

 trickier when it is stored with `secret-tool`.
 In the latter case, `secret-tool` will generally attempt to ask for the keyring unlock password on each invocation, which will fail because the cron job has no screen or tty on which to request it.
-To avoid this, start a long-running D-Bus session and use `secret-tool` to unlock the keyring once in that session manually.
+To avoid this, start a long-running D-Bus session (which may be as simple as `dbus-launch true`) and use `secret-tool` to unlock the keyring once in that session manually.
 Then, ensure the `DBUS_SESSION_BUS_ADDRESS` environment variable for the cron job is set to use that D-Bus session.
 This should work until the next reboot when the keyring will need to be unlocked again.

 In the case of an error, the script will display a message as to what stage it